-The Choice Program Application may be picked up and completed at any choice school in the School District, or in the Department of Choice Programs and School Choice.
+The Choice Programs application may be picked up and completed at any Choice School in the School District, or in the Department of Choice Programs and School Choice.
 The application is also available in a web-based format or in the back of this booklet and may be downloaded from the web site at www.palmbeach.k12.fl.us/choiceprograms.